Docs

 If you need to add additional methods or what not to the client you can use the getActions function.
 This function is called with the fetch function from the client.

-Better auth uses Better fetch to make requests.
+Better Auth uses Better fetch to make requests.
 Better fetch is a simple fetch wrapper made by the same author of Better Auth.

 client-plugin.ts